Dereklee0312/Advent-Of-Code/README.md

 # First Attempt of AOC

 # TODO

-Explain thought process for each answer
+- Explain the thought process for each answer
+- Optimize code
+- Reformat if possible